stechstudio/slate/source/includes/_users.md

 > The above command returns the new user JSON structure.
 See above under "Get a Specific User" for an example.

-This endpoint created a new user.
+This endpoint creates a new user.

 The body of the POST request must include a properly formatted JSON document.